Jamil18474/ci-cd-react/README.md

     Material-UI: React components that implement Google's Material Design.
     Jest: Testing framework for React.
     Codecov: Code coverage tool integrated with the GitHub repository.
+    JSDoc: Tool for generating API documentation from comments in the code.
     GitHub Actions: CI/CD pipeline for automatic testing, building, and deployment.
     npm: Package manager used to install dependencies and automate build tasks.